csswizardry/csswizardry.github.com/_posts/2012-06-21-the-open-closed-principle-applied-to-css.md

 wordpress_id: 3703
 categories:
 - Web Development
-tag:
-- Abstraction
+tags:
   - CSS
-- Front-end architecture
-- OOCSS
+  - Code Quality
 ---

 A question that often gets asked of OOCSS is <q>What happens when an object